arnavggupta/freshcart-data-platform_team1/README.md

 ---

+## Skills Evidence

+All Python, SQL, and Spark answers are available in:
+SKILLS_EVIDENCE.md

+---

 ## Notes

-* All scripts are available in /scripts
+* Scripts are available in /scripts
-* Databricks notebooks are exported in /notebooks
+* Notebooks are in /notebooks
-* Supporting screenshots are stored in /docs
+* Screenshots are in /docs
-* SKILLS_EVIDENCE.md is the primary evaluation document
+* SKILLS_EVIDENCE.md is the primary evaluation file